Expo 85 (Tsukuba, Japan): The exposition

 Also present were the United Nations, the European Economic Community, the Organisation for Economic Co-operation and Development (OECD) and the Asian Development Bank, along with the government of the Ibaraki prefecture.

 Mascot

-The mascot was Cosmo Hoshimaru was designed by a student in a design competition. and shows either a anthropomorphic planet with a ring or an alien astronaut with a flying saucer.
+The mascot was Cosmo Hoshimaru was designed by a student in a design competition. and shows either an anthropomorphic planet with a ring or an alien astronaut with a flying saucer.